Ogglord/openwrt-builder/README.md

 # Customize your build
 make menuconfig

-# Build using helper script
+# Build everything, including feeds etc using helper script
-owrt-build
+owrt-build all

 # Or build manually:
 ./scripts/feeds update -a